metasyntaktiker/PnS2/AI_CONTEXT.md

 - **Data Models**: Used for Actor system data (`CONFIG.Actor.dataModels`).
 - **Hooks**: Used for lifecycle events (`init`, `preCreateActor`).
 - **ESM**: All scripts are modules; imports are relative.

+## Important
+- Never delete any kind of logging mechanisms